Chymyst/chymyst-core/docs/chymyst01.md

 (At this point, your chemical program does not need to be able to stop.
 It is sufficient that the correct values are printed to the console.)

+### Batch producer

-2. Modify the previous program, adding a request to produce a new set of `n` items, again labeled with values 1 to `n`.
+Modify the previous program, adding a request to produce a new set of `n` items, again labeled with values 1 to `n`.

 This request should be modeled by a new molecule `produce()` with unit value, and by adding appropriate new reaction(s).

+### Producer with given labels

-3. Modify the previous program, allowing the produce request to specify a list of label values to be put on new items.
+Modify the previous program, allowing the produce request to specify a list of label values to be put on new items.

 This should be modeled by the molecule `produce()` carrying a value of type `List[Int]`, and by adding appropriate new reaction(s).

+### Batch consumer

-4. Modify the previous program, allowing for a new request to consume `k` items where `k` is an integer parameter.
+Modify the previous program, allowing for a new request to consume `k` items where `k` is an integer parameter.

 This request should be modeled by a new molecule `consumeK()` carrying an integer value, and by adding appropriate new reaction(s).